Click here for the home page

 27 B.C. to 14 A.D.

-Octavian spent the first three years after his defeat of Antony organizing the east, demobilizing half the army (he reduced the number of legions from 60 to 28), and finding homes for 120,000 veterans.
+Octavian spent the first three years after his defeat of Antony organizing the east, demobilizing half the army (he reduced the number of legions from 60 to 28), and finding land for 120,000 veterans.
 During this time he held the title of consul.
 In 27 B.C. he held a carefully staged meeting, in which he told the Senate that he had restored the Republic; then, because the crisis that brought him to power was over, he offered to resign.
 The Senate did not accept this offer, because it had no one to take his place, and it knew it could not really oppose Octavian's wishes, so it asked him to stay and bestowed on him various offices of state.
 The truth of the matter was that Octavian only restored the Republic outwardly, blending republican institutions with his strong personal leadership.
 He gave the Senate considerable authority, consulted it on important issues, allowed it to retain control over Italy and half the provinces, and gave it the legislative functions of the nearly defunct Tribal Assembly.
 By doing all this he avoided Caesar's mistake, and never gave the appearance of becoming a monarch for life.
 The Senate in return bestowed upon Octavian the title Augustus ("The Revered," a title previously used for gods), the name we have called him since.(1)

 During the rest of his long reign, Augustus never again held the office of dictator, and he seldom held the consulship.
 However, he kept the power of a tribune, which gave him the right to initiate legislation and to veto the legislative and administrative acts of others.
 He also kept the governorship of Egypt, which had most of the grain, and the "more difficult" provinces on the frontier, which had most of the legions.
 From his title imperator, which formerly meant dictator, is derived our modern term emperor.